 There are only a few scenarios in which I'd recommend going with SRS:

-- You plan to use the same investment platform within and without SRS (i.e. you're already paying the same fees on both side)
+- You plan to use the same investment platform within and without SRS (i.e. you're already paying the same fees on both sides)

 - You think the future income tax regime is going to be lighter than today's tax rates